elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

 1. If you have custom/manual Prometheus rules installed you will need to update the labels in order form them to be picked by the correct Prometheus instance. e.g. service_cluster: "1" or workload_cluster: "1"

 1. Run the migration script: `upgrade_prometheus_operator.sh`

+1. Note on InfluxDB PVC size:

+    The default value for InfluxDBs PVC has changed, and if you have not previously defined a size for it then it will try and fail to patch the StatefulSet.
+    Either pin the current size by adding it into the override `sc-config.yaml` or remove the StatefulSet using `--cascade=false` to let the change apply.
+    You might have to manually edit the PVC to set the new size after the apply.

 1. Upgrade applications: